 Clean water is essential for human survival.
-The World Health Organisation has defined "reasonable access" to water as being a minimum of 20 litres per person per day.4 The 20-litre minimum is linked to the estimated average consumption when people rely on communal facilities and need to carry their own water for drinking, cooking and the most basic personal hygiene.
+The World Health Organization has defined "reasonable access" to water as being a minimum of 20 litres per person per day.4 The 20-litre minimum is linked to the estimated average consumption when people rely on communal facilities and need to carry their own water for drinking, cooking and the most basic personal hygiene.
 It does not allow for bathing, showering, washing clothes or any domestic cleaning.5 The water needs to be supplied close to the home, as households that travel long distances to collect water often struggle to meet their basic daily quota.
 This can compromise children's health and hygiene.

 Young children are particularly vulnerable to diseases associated with poor water quality.
-Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa,6 and intermittent outbreaks of cholera in some provinces pose a serious threat to children in those areas.
+Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa,6 and intermittent outbreaks of cholera.
 Lack of access to adequate water is closely related to poor sanitation and hygiene.
 In addition, children may be responsible for fetching and carrying water to their homes from communal taps, or rivers and streams.
 Carrying water is a physical burden which can lead to back problems or injury from falls.
 It can also reduce time spent on education and other activities, and can place children at personal risk.7 For purposes of the child-centred indicator, therefore, adequacy is limited to a safe water source on site.

 Close to six million children live in households that do not have access to clean drinking water on site.
-In 2014, over three-quarters (77%) of adults lived in households with drinking water on site - a significantly higher proportion than children (69%).
-A year-on-year comparison from 2002 - 2014 suggests that there has been little improvement in children's access to water over this period.
+In 2013, over three-quarters (76%) of adults lived in households with drinking water on site - a significantly higher proportion than children (68%).
+A year-on-year comparison from 2002 - 2013 suggests that there has been little improvement in children's access to water over this period.

 Provincial differences are striking.
 Over 90% of children in the Free State, Gauteng and the Western Cape provinces have an adequate supply of drinking water.
-However, access to water remains poor in KwaZulu-Natal (59%), Limpopo (53%) and the Eastern Cape (36%).
-The Eastern Cape appears to have experienced the most striking improvement in water provisioning since 2002 (when only 23% of children had water on site).
-KwaZulu-Natal and the Free State have also recorded significant improvements: The proportion of children who had water on site increased from 45% (2002) to 59% (2014) in KwaZulu-Natal, and from 81% to 93% in the Free State over the same period.
+However, access to water remains poor in KwaZulu-Natal (57%), Limpopo (51%) and the Eastern Cape (36%).
+The Eastern Cape appears to have experienced the greatest improvement in water provisioning since 2002 (when only 23% of children had water on site).
 The significant decline in access to water in the Northern Cape may represent a deterioration in water access, or may be the result of weighting a very small child population.

 Children living in formal areas are more likely to have services on site than those living in informal settlements or in the rural former homelands.
-While the majority (77%) of children in formal dwellings have access, it decreases to 65% for children living in informal dwellings.
-Only 18% of children living in traditional housing have clean water available on the property.
+While the majority (78%) of children in formal dwellings have access, it decreases to 62% for children living in informal dwellings.
+Only 17% of children living in traditional housing have clean water available on the property.